 Assault leave provides extended job income and benefits protection to an employee who is injured as the result of a physical assault suffered during the performance of his or her job.
-An incident involving an assault is a work-related injury, and should be immediately reported to Tara Langston, Employee Benefits Coordinator.
+An incident involving an assault is a work-related injury, and should be immediately reported to the Benefits and Leave Coordinator.